-Brooklyn Promenade Social Seating and Kiosk/Cafes for Remsen Street, Montague Street Extension Experiment.
+Brooklyn Promenade Social Seating and Kiosk/Cafes for Remsen Street, Montague Street Extension Experiment

 Connecting Montague Street with Brooklyn Heights Promenade

-Activating The Brooklyn Heights Promenade represents an enormous opportiunity to add some small features that give it a richness to make it even more special.
+Activating The Brooklyn Heights Promenade represents an enormous opportunity to add some small features that give it a richness to make it even more special.
 A few small kiosks, or cafe could make it a strong gathering place for the Brooklyn Heights Community and enhance the experience for visitors and residents alike.

 Some Thoughts: